3 Bayesian spatio-temporal statistics

 Large national household surveys (Section 2.2.1) provide the highest quality population-level information about HIV indicators in SSA.
 Demographic and Health Surveys [DHS; USAID (2012)] are funded by the United States Agency for International Development (USAID) and run every three to five years in most countries.
 Population-based HIV Impact Assessment (PHIA) surveys are funded by PEPFAR and run every four to five years in high HIV burden countries.

-Analysis of responses from survey methods can require specific methods.
+Analysis of responses from surveys can require specific methods.
 This section provides required background, before describing the survey design approach used by household surveys in SSA, and the methods used to analyse this data in this thesis.

 3.5.1 Background